Rose And Violet Fairy Cakes

 - Beat in the chocolate.

-- Beat in 2 tbsp violet and rose liqueur.
+- Beat in the liqueur.2 tbsp violet and rose liqueur

-- Spread over the cooled cakes and topped with crystallised violets.
+- Spread over the cooled cakes and top with crystallised or fresh violets.

 Really great fairy cake recipe, thank you for your lovely ideas:) Suzie~